 Almanac okresu Praha 13, 1934

-From Prague to the world
+From Prague out into the world

 Public domain